DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/5-policy/article.md

 # Policy Gradient Estimation

 Policy gradient estimation is a popular technique for reinforcement learning (RL).
-It can optimize models to take good actions, even when the feedback provided for these actions is non-differentiable and includes randomness.
+It can optimise models to take good actions, even when the feedback provided for these actions is non-differentiable and includes randomness.

 This is part of our series on [training objectives](/index.html#classifier-training-objectives), where we're looking at various objectives to use to train a deep learning classifier.
 In the last segment, we saw [value function estimation](../4-value/article.md), which can address similar problems to policy gradient estimation.